OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

     from openmdao.main.api import Component

     class SimpleAdder(Component):
+        """A simple component whose output *c* is the sum of its inputs *a* and *b*.
+        """
         a = Float(0.0, iotype='in')
         b = Float(0.0, iotype='in')
         c = Float(0.0, iotype='out')

         def execute(self):
-             self.c = self.a + self.b
+             """Calculate c as the sum of a and b.""" self.c = self.a + self.b